scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 The following paragraphs describe the key properties of SCION's core components.
 They then describe the components' mutual dependencies and their relation with existing protocols.

-# Minimal stack - core components
+# Minimal Stack - Core Components
 In order to establish end-to-end connectivity, SCION relies on three main components.
 SCION's data plane carries out secure path-aware forwarding.
 Its control plane performs routing and provides a selection of path segments.
 The Control Plane PKI then handles cryptographic material.